This Irish inspired recipe for Slow Cooker Colcannon potatoes is a must-try! Potatoes and cabbage are a match made in heaven.

 How to make colcannon potatoes in the crockpot:

-- Add to the slow cooker.
+Step One – Gather russet potatoes, cabbage, chicken bouillon cubes, garlic powder, and onion powder.
+Add to the slow cooker.
 Add enough water to cover the potatoes.
-It is fine to leave some cabbage above the water line.
+It is fine to leave some cabbage above the waterline.

-- Cook on HIGH for 4.5 hours without opening the lid during the cooking time.
+Step Two – Place the lid on the slow cooker.
+Cook on HIGH for 4.5 hours without opening the lid during the cooking time.

-- Add melted butter and heavy cream, mash the potatoes using a potato masher, you can use a handheld mixer but using a potato masher will keep some of the cabbage intact.
+Step Three – Drain the cabbage and potatoes.
+Add melted butter and heavy cream, mash the potatoes using a potato masher, you can use a handheld mixer but using a potato masher will keep some of the cabbage intact.
+Next, add cooked bacon crumbles and green onions.
+Stir to combine.
+Serve and enjoy!

-Kale is often used in colcannon potatoes.
+- Kale is often used in colcannon potatoes.
 If you want to use kale in this recipe instead of cabbage you will need to wait to add it.
-Add 4 cups of chopped kale the last 30 minutes of cooking time.
+Add 4 cups of chopped kale for the last 30 minutes of cooking time.
 Kale doesn’t take long to soften in the slow cooker.

 What goes good with Colcannon Potatoes?

-Slow Cooker Colcannon Potatoes
+Colcannon Potatoes Recipe

-- 2.5 lbs. russet potatoes (peeled and diced) (doesn't need to be exact, I usually use about a half a 5 lb. bag).
+- 2.5 lbs. russet potatoes (peeled and diced), (doesn't need to be exact, I usually use about a half a 5 lb. bag).

 - 1/2 head cabbage (rough chopped)